macieks/s3eIOSiCloud/README.txt

 The extension is available for iOS only although simple Windows based simulation code has been implemented for testing / debugging purposes.

-To avoid issues with pre 5.0 iOS make sure to weak link with Foundation module (to avoid using classes not present in former SDK versions).

 License:
 --------